Ho-Ro/DL4YHF-Frequency-Counter/readme.md

 Remark: If the variable capacitor is mounted according to the silkscreen picture, the top side is connected to the hot side and the calibration is disturbed when you use a metal screwdriver.
 You should mount the capacitor 180° rotated to have top at GND.

-### Event counting mode
-To enter the event counting mode, press the button during power-up until the message "Count" is shown.
-Events are shown with leading zeros and without dots, e.g. `01234`.
-Pressing the button at any time resets the counter back to zero.

 ## License
 The work (except [Wolfgang's original code](DL4YHF) that is in the public domain) is released under GPL v3.